 Using the value E^T , each node can calculate its energy dissipation rate (ΔE) for the next T time-steps.
 Each node then sends its available energy and its ΔE to the monitoring node.
-The monitoring node can maintain an estimation for the dissipated energy in each node by decreasing the value ΔE periodically for the amount of remaining energy of each node.
-The better the estimation the node can do, the fewer the number of messages necessary to obtain the energy information and consequently the fewer the amount of energy spent in the process of getting the energy map.
+The monitoring node can maintain an estimation for the dissipated energy at each node by decreasing the value ΔE periodically for the amount of remaining energy of each node.
+The better the estimation the node can do, the fewer the number of messages necessary to obtain the energy information and, consequently, the fewer the amount of energy spent in the process of getting the energy map.

-4.2.
-Statistical Model
+4.2 Statistical Model

 In this section, we present the statistical model used to forecast the energy level in the sensor nodes.
 In this model, we represent the energy drop of a sensor node as a time series.
-A time series is a set of observations x_t , each one being recorded at a specific time t [Brockwell and Davis, 2002].
-A discrete-time time series is one in which the set T_0 of times at which observations are made is a discrete set.
+A time series is a set of observations x_t , each one being recorded at a specific time t [3].
+A discrete- time time series is one in which the set T_0 of times at which observations are made is a discrete set.
 Continuous-time time series are obtained when observations are recorded continuously over some time interval.
-There are two main goals of time series analysis [StatSoft, 2002]: identifying the nature of the phenomenon represented by the sequence of observations, and forecasting (predicting future values of the time series variable).
+There are two main goals of time series analysis [15]: identifying the nature of the phenomenon represented by the sequence of observations, and forecasting (predicting future values of the time series variable).
 In this work, we are interested in using the time series analysis to forecast future values of the available energy in a sensor node.
 We will use the discrete-time time series in such a way that each node will verify its energy level in a discrete time interval.

-We can observe that the time series which represents the energy drop of a sensor node has a clear decreasing trend2 because we suppose that there is no replacement in the battery and no seasonality3 because no periodic fluctuation with a well defined frequency will be present in this time series.
-The decreasing trend will also imply in a decreasing mean and then the energy level will also be a nonstationary time series4.
+We can observe that the time series which represents the energy drop of a sensor node has a clear decreasing trend4 (we suppose that there is no replacement in the battery) and no seasonality5.
+The decreasing trend will also imply in a decreasing mean and then the energy level will also be a nonstationary time series6.